aws-samples/aurora-postgresql-pgvector/README.md

 ### Contributing

 This repository is intended for educational purposes and does not accept further contributions.
-Feel free to utilize and enhance the app based on your own requirements.
+Feel free to utilize and enhance the sample code based on your own requirements.

 ### License

-The The GenAI Q&A Chatbot with pgvector and Amazon Aurora PostgreSQL-compatible edition application is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).
+The use cases and sample code with pgvector and Amazon Aurora PostgreSQL-compatible edition is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).